seppinho/mutserve/README.md

 CNV Mutation Server is a [cloud service](https://mtdna-server.uibk.ac.at) to detect variants and heteroplasmies in mitochondrial NGS DNA.

-## Citation

-If you use the service, please cite [this paper](http://nar.oxfordjournals.org/content/early/2016/04/15/nar.gkw247.full).

 ## Run mtDNA-Server locally

 For local execution, only BAM is accepted as an input format.
 Please note that the indel feature is currently in beta.